Follow us on LinkedIn

 Professional memberships and chartership are important in supporting the development of Engineers both in academia and industry.
 The Engineering Council is the UK regulatory body for the engineering profession and provide information and standards for chartership.
 Please email us to find out more and we can put you in touch.

 Fellowships are one pathway to an academic or research career which the faculty is keen to help you achieve.
 Information on the University fellowships and support can be found on our fellowships webpage.

 Our faculty researcher concordat action plan was launched officially on 27th June 2023.
 This is an important milestone for our researcher community, which sets out new expectations as well as responsibilities for researchers, their managers, and for the university to ensure that researchers are given every opportunity to thrive and realise their potential.
 The Researcher Development Concordat is an agreement between stakeholders to improve the employment and support for researchers and researcher careers in higher education in the UK.
-Please see the Researcher Development Concordat document for further information.
-For more information regarding the researcher journey, please visit the Vitae website and researchers career stories.
+For more information regarding the researcher journey, please visit the Vitae website and researchers’ career stories.